ENT specialist Singapore – What is Paediatric ENT?

 How is tonsillectomy performed?

 The risks of bleeding and infection are generally minimal.
-For big tonsils, they are usually sent off for histology testing to ensure its not a tumor.

 What are adenoids?